agadin/biax_pin_short_test/README.md

 * [Acknowledgements](#acknowledgements)

 # Introduction
 `streamlit-arduino-relay` is a streamlit application to automatically decode numbers from a windowed gui (ie machine output readout) and trigger an Arduino relay or a screen click when a specific threshold value has been reached.
+This repository has an example use case for that digitally triggers a Newton by testtronics (referred to as biax in this README) by grounding pin 13 of the M port.

 ## Decoding GUI Numbers
 The main application (`main.py`) first reads a select region of the screen.
 The user defines this region (labeled `Captured Region` in the streamlit application) by indicating the top left corner cordinates and the height and width of the box they would like to capture.
 A preview of this region can be seen in the streamlit web application.
 From the region, a using `pytesseract` the text is extracted from the image.
 The extracted text is then converted to a number and compared to a threshold value.
 The regex pattern used to parse only the numbers will remove all non-number characters while keeping the deimal point.
 The extracted number is shown on the web applicaiton as `Current Tension:` and is a float value.
 A temporal history of the read value is shown in the chart in the application.